Harry Maguire: Ralf Rangnick sees no reason to strip defender of Man Utd captaincy despite 'weaker moments'

 "This is something also new to him and it will also take some time for him to get used to that, to get adjusted to that."

-Ahead of Tuesday's Premier League game against Brighton, Rangnick accepts United are not a "naturally-born pressing team" after Southampton manager Ralph Hasenhuttl questioned his side's work ethic during Saturday's 1-1 draw.
+Ahead of Tuesday's Premier League game against Brighton, Rangnick accepts United are not a "natural pressing team" after Southampton manager Ralph Hasenhuttl questioned his side's work ethic during Saturday's 1-1 draw.

 Hasenhuttl commented on United's lack of tracking back without the ball in his post-match press conference, while former United midfielder Paul Scholes suggested the players did not want to put in a shift for the club following the stalemate.